Frequently Asked Questions

 Can I do a Study Abroad program?

 Yes, you can choose to spend either a semester or a year in a Study Abroad program.
-Avery Point offers Study Abroad on the south coast of Portugal in a uniquely interdisciplinary program.
+For a comprehensive list of opportunities, visit https://experiential.global.uconn.edu/ Your Maritime Studies advisors can suggest Study Abroad programs with which Maritime Studies has a long and well-established history.

 Can I arrange for a tour?